Banks Teases Fans With Potential New Music While Posing Topless

 When Banks started to gain recognition, she was placed third on the BBC Sound of 2014 list in 2013.
 A year later, she was nominated for Brand New Nominee by MTV.

-After releasing two EP’s in 2013 — Fall Over and London, she was ready to release her highly anticipated debut album Goddess in 2014.
+After releasing two EP’s in 2013 — Fall Over and London — she was ready to release her highly anticipated debut album Goddess in 2014.
 The record peaked within the top 20 album charts in the U.S., the U.K., Australia, New Zealand, Germany, and Switzerland.
 It peaked at No. 8 in Canada.
 The single “Beggin’ For Thread” went platinum in the U.S.

 Two years later, she released her second studio album, The Altar.
 In Australia, the album went top 10 peaking at No. 8, while going top 20 in the U.S., Canada, and New Zealand.